mariam138/globetrotters-gazette/README.md

 - Code to allow user to search for posts using Django's Q filter was adapted from [LearnDjango](https://learndjango.com/tutorials/django-search-tutorial) and [this post](https://stackpython.medium.com/django-search-with-q-objects-tutorial-9c701db74e0e) on Medium
 - Code to get the profile picture from the Profile model and use it in the About model was adapted from [this post](https://stackoverflow.com/questions/60987626/django-how-to-use-one-field-from-one-model-to-another-model
 ) on Stack Overflow
+- Code to allow emails to be sent for verification upon registering was adapted from [Dorian Szafranski](https://medium.com/@dorianszafranski17/email-register-confirmation-django-django-allauth-299c4427726f) on Medium

 ## Media Credits